 The SSDI program provides payments to disabled or blind people who have worked a certain length of time in qualifying jobs requiring the payment of FICA taxes.
 Your SSDI benefits amount will stay the same no matter which state you live in.

 The SSI program provides payments to aged, blind, and disabled people who have limited income and resources.
-While SSI is provided through the federal government, some states pay certain people who receive SSI an additional amount that is called a “state supplement.”
-As of 2014, all states except for the following pay a state supplement for people receiving SSI:
+While SSI is provided through the federal government, some states pay certain people who receive SSI an additional amount that is called a "state supplement."
+All states except for the following pay a state supplement for people receiving SSI:

 However, some states that are not on this list may pay a state supplement only to those living in nursing homes.